guanizorommel/JMTolmann/README.md

 Project Finished:

-The Website consist of Simple Landing Page with Product Gallery w/ Filter Function using Jquery It also hase Facebook Messenger Integration and Contact Form
+The Website consist of Simple Landing Page with Product Gallery w/ Filter Function using Jquery It also have Facebook Messenger Integration.

+Contact form uses javascript 3rd party email service with validation and anti - spam

 Check the live website here:
 Link: https://jmtolmannlab.com/